Main menu:

 Asthma Medications & Devices

-There are a number of different medications for the treatment of Asthma, however most of them do the same two things: 1) help relieve symptoms immediately in the short term and help prevent an Asthma flare-up and 2) help prevent long-term Asthma symptoms.
+There are a number of different medications for the treatment of Asthma, however most of them do the same two things: 1) help relieve symptoms immediately in the short term and help prevent an Asthma flare-

 If the reliever medication is used often and more than prescribed, it is then important to consult the family doctor or a respiratory specialist as the medication may not be working properly and the Asthma may be out of control.